ccsb-scripps/AutoDock-GPU/README.md

 # Easy Download

-If you are not familiar with Gitlab, the easiest way to download all of OCLADock (source code, prebuilt-binaries for Linux and Windows, sample input data) is to use the Download icon (to the top right of this text) and use a familiar archive format (e.g., .zip) to fetch everything at once.
+If you are not familiar with Gitlab, the easiest way to download all of OCLADock (source code, prebuilt-binaries for Linux and Windows, sample input data) is to use the Download icon (close to the top right of this webpage, just above the list of files) and use a familiar archive format (e.g., .zip) to fetch everything at once.

 # Setup
 ## Requirements